jlewis425/anomalies-in-earnings-release-reactions/README.md

 * Minimum reported sales of over $100 million total over the previous four quarters; **AND**
 * Minimum reported Average Daily Traded Value (stock price x trading volume) of $15 million over the previous 3 months.

+### Sample Time Frame:
+Data for earnings events from the first calendar quarter of 2014 (1Q14) through 3Q18 was collected.

+### Stock Return Measurement:
+* Time Horizon: Measured price change from the day before the earnings event until three (trading) days after the event.
+* Return Type: Converted to relative return by adjusting for the return of the S&P 1500 over the same period.